SEN PROVISION AT RUTLAND AND DISTRICT SCHOOLS’ FEDERATION

 - Social Skills Strategies.

 The College has a Designated Special Provision (DSP) for students with Moderate Learning Difficulty (MLD).
 Students would normally be offered a place in this provision if they are working at or below National Curriculum Level 1.
 This provision is not suitable for students whose main need is BESD or ASD.
-For students with placed in the DSP at the College, the following additional support is available on a highly bespoke and personalised basis:
+For students placed in the DSP at the College, the following additional support is available on a highly bespoke and personalised basis:

 - Access to adult supervision/support during free time;